dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

   * IRQ patching, mainly needed for X79, X99 and laptop users(use option `C` to omit conflicting legacy IRQs)
 * `2.
 FakeEC - OS-aware Fake EC`
   * This is the SSDT-EC, required for Catalina and newer users
 * `3.
-FakeEC Laptop  - OS-aware Fake EC`
+FakeEC Laptop  - OS-aware Fake EC - Leaves Existing Untouched`
   * This is the SSDT-EC, but the laptop version only Builds Fake EC and leaves the existing EC devices untouched, again required for Catalina and newer users
 * `4.
 USBX - Power properties for USB on SKL and newer SMBIOS`
   * This is the SSDT-USBX.
 The prebuilt version can be used if desired, but SSDTTime can build a customizable version of SSDT-USBX.
 * `5.
 PluginType - Sets plugin-type = 1 on First ProcessorObj`
   * This is the SSDT-PLUG, and can be used on Haswell and newer.
-Will also check and redefine processor objects for xxth generation and newer Intel and AMD systems.
+Will also check and redefine processor objects for 12th generation and newer Intel and AMD systems.
 * `6.
 PMC - Sets Power Management controller status`
   * This is the SSDT-PMC, for Intel true 300+ series only, this device is missing from ACPI in recent boards and helps to bring back NVRAM support.
 * `7.
-RTCAWAC - Context-Aware AWAC Disable and and RTC ENable/Fake/Range Fix`
+RTCAWAC - Context-Aware AWAC Disable and and RTC Enable/Fake/Range Fix`
-  * This is the SSDT-AWAC/RTC0, its purpose  is to fix the system clocks found on newer hardware, and also enable, fake, and/or fix the range.
+  * This is the SSDT-AWAC/RTC0, its purpose is to fix the system clocks found on newer hardware, and also enable, fake, and/or fix the RTC range.
 * `8.
 USB Reset - Reset USB controllers to allow hardware mapping`
   * This is SSDT-RHUB, used for resetting USB ports in macOS for Asus's Z490 motherboards
 * `9.
 PCI Bridge - Create missing PCI bridges for passed device path`